 Course Code: pmf

-Learn why project management is necessary and find out how to differentiate projects from programs and tasks.
-Then, learn how to plan and control a project and see how project tools help you work effectively and efficiently.
-You'll also see how human behavior affects your projects and determine the role of risk management, quality assurance, purchasing, and politics.
+This lesson will set the stage for the remainder of the course by introducing the major project management activities that establish it as a formal field of study.
+You will learn how to plan and control a project and see how project tools help you work effectively and efficiently.
+You will see how human behavior affects your projects and also determine the role of risk management, quality assurance, purchasing, and politics.

-Discover how to use the four phases of the project life cycle—conceptualization and definition, planning, implementation, and completion and closure—in creating your project plan and putting it into practice.
-Then, learn about the importance of strategic planning as a backdrop for your project plan as you discover the elements of planning, understand why many people are reluctant to plan, and learn how the 5 Ws and 1H can help you to create a sound project plan.
+This lesson focuses on the planning activity as a key factor in helping you succeed with project management.
+In any enterprise, planning should be the first activity performed.
+It sets the stage for the remainder of project management activities.
+You will learn about the importance of strategic planning as a backdrop for your project plan.
+You will discover the elements of planning, understand why many people are reluctant to plan, and learn how the 5 Ws and 1H can help you to create a sound project plan.

-Learn the importance of project control, project performance measurements, and project reporting.
-Finally, identify and discuss all the necessary activities that you must follow to effectively close your project as you work through the steps of project closure and also identify reasons why your project may not be successful.
+Your final lesson focuses on what happens at the end of a project.
+To increase your understanding about this topic, you will review and apply all the necessary activities that you must follow to effectively close your project.
+You will work through the steps of project closure and also identify reasons why your project may not be successful.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
+Instructor-Led: The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.